vishnudattaj/Differential-Diagnosis/README.md

 ## 👥 Team Contributions

 - **Vishnu**
-  Developed the machine learning model and and handled majority of the Flask backend integration.
+  Led the team, built the machine learning model, integrated the Flask backend, and implemented the health history tracking feature.

 - **Zong**
   Contributed extensively to Flask development and created most of the disease templates diisplayed after diagnosing the user.